jbmatheson/aem-fed-utils/ReadMe.md

 Projects that use the FED-Archetype (UI.Frontend) and go with Typescript can add this package to their project to get some very common global helper modules.

+This is a work-in-progess.
+I plan to make these interfaces and focus on extensibility.
+I also have plans to add more utilities as I finish evaulating the ones see myself using a lot.

 ### The modules in this include:
 * CollapseContent
   * addClickCollapseListener